-These terms are often used interchangeably but they are actually two different processes.
+These terms are often used interchangeably but they are actually two different approaches to design,

 Co-design, design with users, not for them.

-Participatory design you design for users and then get their input.
+Participatory design you design for users and get their input.

-- Co-design: you ask users to create the questions which are used to ask their own user group for product feedback
+- Co-design: you ask Autistic users to create survey questions which are used for product feedback

-- Participatory design: you come up with the questions to ask users for product feedback
+- Participatory design: you create the survey and ask users for product feedback

-Co-design can involve coaching (I.e what technology and designs are possible within a budget) and involving them at the start of the design process so they can generate ideas to solve their own problems.
+Co-design can involve coaching (I.e what technology and designs are possible within a budget) and involving them right at the start of the design process where ideas are generated.